 Training to be a teacher can be a big investment and you need to consider course and living costs, which can vary between programmes and regions of the UK.
 Find out what financial help is available…

-Across the UK, Initial Teacher Education trainees (ITET) are entitled to the same student finance as undergraduates.
-Government Masters loans aren't available but there are lots of other options for PGCE funding.
+Across the UK, those doing teacher training are entitled to the same student finance as undergraduates.

-The amount of funding you receive will depend on:
+The amount of funding you receive for teacher training depends on:

 - your degree classification or highest relevant academic qualification